-Typeface is vastly improved from the last time I reviewed this font manager.
+Typeface is vastly improved from the first time I reviewed this font manager.
 Only takes 5 seconds to activate 2353 fonts.
 Less to deactivate.
 All fonts appear and disappear quickly in the apps I tested with.

 Typeface handles duplicated fonts correctly.
 I imported two duplicate sets and activated one.
 Activating the other set prompted me to skip or replace.
 It also treats all new fonts as "in place".
 It doesn’t store copies anywhere, which I find far more intelligent than copying everything you add as Font Book, Connect Fonts and FontAgent insist upon doing.